 There is no entry but a donation of 300 NU ~3,60 USD.
 This directly benefits the nuns who buy food, study materials or supplies to run the temple.

-Where To Stay in Bhutan
+Where To Stay in Bhutan for Mountain Vibes and Culture

-5 Star Hotels in Bhutan
+Best Hotels in Paro, Bhutan

-Homestays in Bhutan
+Best Hotels in Punakha, Bhutan

 Keen on More Asia Travel Inspiration?

 Keen on visiting Iran?
-Plan your trip with my Complete Iran Itinerary & Everything You Need to See!
+Plan your trip with my Iran Itinerary & Everything You Need to See!

 Ever been to Uzbekistan?
 Read more about Bukhara & 18+ Best Things to See & Do!